MuddsiSyed/Splunk-Cluster-Architecture-on-AWS-for-Security-Monitoring/README.md

 ## Steps:

-### Setting up Splunk Clustered Architecture on Local Machine and AWS EC2 Instances
+### Setting up Heavy Forwarder and configuring it to receive and ingest the DHCP and Snort IDS logs respectively
 #### Heavy Forwarder
 - Heavy Forwarder will be installed on my local machine (Ubuntu) for this project
 - Open Terminal and run the following commands to install Splunk Enterprise